Deep Joint Source-Channel Coding Over Cooperative Relay Networks: DeepJSCC for Relay-Aided Communications

-where $\bm{z}_r$ will be power normalized before transmission.
-The processing of DeepJSCC-PF at the destination is identical to that of DeepJSCC-DF: the received signals are concatenated, reshaped, and fed into the decoder for reconstruction.
+We have $\bm{z}_r = f_{PF}(\bm{y}_{sr})$, which is normalized before transmission.
+The decoder for DeepJSCC-PF at the destination is identical to that of DeepJSCC-DF: the received signals are concatenated, reshaped, and fed into the decoder.
 The training loss $\mathcal{L}_{PF}$ is the same as that of DeepJSCC-AF.
-The whole relaying and decoding processes for DeepJSCC-AF, DF, and PF are illustrated in Fig.~\ref{fig:fig_afdf}.
+The relaying and decoding processes for DeepJSCC-AF, DF, and PF are illustrated in Fig.~\ref{fig:fig_afdf}.